swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-issuance.md

 ### Key Attestation
 When the one of the credentials offered by the issuer require a key attestation for a hardware bound key (`iso_18045_high`) , the key used for DPoP has the same requirement.
 In this case, the wallet MUST provide a Key Attestation JWT as described in OID4VCI Appendix D as part of the DPoP used when registering the public key with the first DPoP Access Token Request.
 The Issuer MUST validate this first key attestation.
 If the key attestation is not valid, the Issuer MUST reject the whole DPoP.<br>
 In further requests using the same key, the wallet SHOULD NOT include the key attestation in the DPoP.
-The issuer MUST treat these additional key attestations as unknown parameters.<br>
+The issuer MUST treat these additional key attestations as unknown parameters.
+This is to prevent to accidentally invalidating DPoPs and making refresh impossible should the key_attestation jwt date run out or the key attestation service perform a key rotation.<br>
 The key attestation is included in the JWT-Header of the DPoP as the claim `key_attestation`.

 ```